ukdave/ansible-workshop/exercise4/README.md

 # Exercise 4: More Playbooks and Roles

-Update the `common` role and get it to install and configure NTP, and then create a new role to install HAProxy on the load balancer server.
+__Objective__: Update the `common` role and get it to install and configure NTP, and then create a new role to install HAProxy on the load balancer server.

 ## Step 0: Rebuild vagrant VMs